Monaghan

-Coat of arms for County Monaghan
+Coat of arms County Monaghan

 Sculpture of famous Irish poet and novelist Patrick Kavanagh who was born in Inniskeen Co Monaghan in 1904.